Why Do Autistic People Like Trains?

 Influence of Media

-Exposure to characters like Thomas The Train® at a young age, especially during the formative years, may influence some individuals with autism to develop a liking for trains as they grow older.
+Exposure to characters like Thomas the Tank Engine at a young age, especially during the formative years, may influence some individuals with autism to develop a liking for trains as they grow older.
 While not all autistic individuals who watch such programs will love trains, there could be a correlation for some individuals.

 Media, including television shows, movies, and books featuring trains, can create a connection and spark interest in individuals with autism.
 The characters, stories, and visuals associated with trains can captivate their attention and provide a source of enjoyment and engagement.
 This influence from media can contribute to the development of a strong affinity for trains among autistic individuals.